ONEmCommunications/documents/docs/use_case/post_demo_app_intro.md

     views.py
 ```

 For our postv1, v2 and v3 apps it is worth mentioning about:

 - the **models.py** file - the model for a `post` enitity is described here.
 Django models define the structure of stored data.
 We will be using this in **postv2** and **postv3** to store our posts in a local database.
 - the **views.py** file - it is here where most of the code interacting with the ONEm platform and the ONEm SDK will reside.
 At their simplest, the views are a Python function or class that takes a web request and return a web response.
 They are used to do things like fetch objects from the database, modify those objects if needed, render forms, return HTML, and much more.

+For more info about the internals of the Django framework, please visit the oficial documentation here [Django docs](https://docs.djangoproject.com).